JohnnyMorganz/StyLua/README.md

 Note, if you are using the glob argument, it can take in multiple strings, so `--` is required to break between the glob pattern and the files to format.

+By default, glob filtering (and `.styluaignore` files) are only applied for directory traversal and searching.
-Glob Filtering is only used for directory searching - passing a file directly (e.g. `stylua foo.txt`) will override the glob.
+Files passed directly (e.g. `stylua foo.txt`) will override the glob / ignore and always be formatted.
+To disable this behaviour, pass the `--respect-ignores` flag (`stylua --respect-ignores foo.txt`).

 ### Filtering using `.styluaignore`